How to Create a Bathroom Remodel Budget

 Figure Out What You Want and What You Need

-The problem with designing a bathroom based on décor magazines and Pinterest boards is that it’s not always easy to come out with a ballpark figure for your budget.
+The problem with designing a bathroom based on décor magazines and Pinterest boards is that finding a ballpark figure for your budget is not always easy.
 Therefore, when it comes time to start shopping, be prepared to make a few adjustments to your design.
 There is a difference between what you want and what you need, and once you have figured out which aspects are vital to your design, you’ll be more prepared to sacrifice some of the smaller, less important features.

 We recommend paying attention to the big expenses first.
-Hold off on any final purchases until after you’ve spoken to a contractor.
+Hold off on final purchases until after you’ve spoken to a contractor.
 If you’re planning to make plumbing changes, start there.
-If you are not careful, bathtubs, sinks, and toilets can cause some pretty expensive surprises.
-But, they’re essential to the bathroom.
+If careless, bathtubs, sinks, and toilets can cause some pretty expensive surprises.
+But they’re essential to the bathroom.
 Without a toilet, sink, or bathtub, a bathroom is nothing more than a walk-in closet.
-So, be prepared to dedicate at least 10% more than what your contractors quote for labor, as there could be a few setbacks.
+So, be prepared to dedicate at least 10% more than your contractor’s quote for labor, as there could be a few setbacks.

 Related: 8 Top Bathroom Remodeling Trends of 2020-2021